Bentonville Wild West Invitational

 You are welcome to call me Joe.
 He/him.

 Negatives: Neg flex is good, particularly against new affirmatives.
-My favorite strat was T-DA-CP-Case (DA as a net benefit) or T-K-CP-Case, with a boatload case in the 2N.
-I do consider myself pretty able to flow Ks and evaluate them, but again, please explain the lit base to me and be clear on how the K should win my ballot.
+My favorite strat was T-DA-CP-Case (DA as a net benefit) or T-K-CP-Case, with a boatload case in the 2NC.

-General: My preferences/defaults are below, sure, but I also will do my best to divorce myself from them when you tell me do it.
-I think I am in the back of the room for you to tell me what’s most important in the debate, and no matter
+General: An organized line-by-line/organized clash is a great way to win my ballot.
+Explaining which cards link or turn other cards/parts of the case is important to me.
+My preferences/defaults are below, sure, but I also will do my best to divorce myself from them when you tell me do it.
+I think I am in the back of the room for you to tell me what’s most important in the debate.

-Regardless of this paradigm, I would rather you do what you enjoy most in a debate round than overadapt for my ballot.
+Regardless of this paradigm, I would rather you do what you enjoy most in a debate round than overadapt.
 Debate is an activity for you, and I see myself here to serve you the best I can.
-This paradigm should read more as a "be wary that Kieklak isn't best for 'X'" rather than a, "Kieklak demands that I do 'X.'"
+This paradigm should read more as a "be wary that Joe isn't best for 'X'" rather than a, "Joe demands that I do 'X.'"

 I will treat all debaters with courtesy and respect, and I expect you to do the same.
 Pronouns shall be observed and discrimination is not tolerated.

 I stan affs that specify what kind of weapons reduction is happening.
 I'm also coach policy style affirmatives, so that’s the style of aff with that I am most familiar.
 That being said, I am compelled by any convincing affs, even those without plan texts.
 I am not super adept at these, so please help me analyze the literature and functionality of the affirmative so that I can best serve you.
-I would not pref me for performance affs or super technical kritikal affs in general, because I need more education on these and to practice judging more of rounds where this is aff to be able to be truly effective.
+I would not pref me for performance affs or super technical kritikal affs in general.

 I evaluate the impacts of T for debate and the education in round, and swapping interpretations back and forth is fine.
 I will definitely vote on T if convinced that the aff is ruining debate with their model/aff and it's made the centerpiece of the 2NR.
 I have a high threshold for T's that run a violation that says the aff is being too specific.